WouterBant/GEVit-DL2-Project/README.md

 - Make interpretability plots for [our demo](demo/demo_only_3_and_8.ipynb), make sure the code can easily be applied to other experiments.
 For inspiration see the original ViT paper
 - Decide what other experiments are interesting
 - Make an extension
+- Experiment on small scale with different hyperparameters for fast convergence.
+[This file](challenge.ipynb) can easily be used on google collab.

 ### Reproducing experimental results